irondukepublishing/waterlooFX/readme.md

-This is a JavaFX-based scientific charting library for Java 8+
+This is a JavaFX-based scientific charting library for Java 8+.

+It has now been configured for Maven and the Git repo has the pom files etc included.

 **Files**

 **waterlooFX.jar**
+***OR***
+**waterlooFX-0.8-SNAPSHOT.jar**
-    The core library is available as waterlooFX.jar.
+    The core library is available as waterlooFX.jar (or waterlooFX-0.8-SNAPSHOT.jar when built with Maven).

 *This is the file needed by Java developers and can be imported into Oracle's Scene Builder 2.*

-*NB The "stand-alone" copy of waterlooFX.jar will be updated more often in the pre-release phase than the copy bundled in the demos so should be preferred by developers.
+*NB The "stand-alone" copy of the jar will be updated more often in the pre-release phase than the copy bundled in the demos so should be preferred by developers.
 For the latest code, use the git repo.*